Media and Communications Office

 It was ten years ago when the social justice committee at Belgrave Parish adopted the long-running Belgrave institution.
 ‘Tucker in the Tin Shed had been operating for many years before the Social Justice team from Belgrave Parish got involved,’ says Belgrave Parish priest Fr Geoff Mcilroy.

-‘But for the last ten tears, the Belgrave Parish social justice team have been running it with assistance from other volunteer groups from Mater Christi Girls College, St John the Baptist Ferntree Gully and from St Thomas More's Church.’
+‘But for the last ten years, the Belgrave Parish social justice team have been running it with assistance from other volunteer groups from Mater Christi Girls College, St John the Baptist Ferntree Gully and from St Thomas More's Church.’

 Team member of three years Lou Laquinto stands at the stove cooking up a storm—Bolognese sauce in one pot and a mushroom and tomato in the other for one of the regulars who happens to be vegetarian.
 ‘It’s unpredictable, but we try to cook for 25 people,’ says Lou.